 The first time it happens, you don’t expect it.
 Your baby looks at you, sticks out her tongue and makes a gentle razzing sound.
-It’s almost impossible not to smile and make a raspberry back at her.
+It’s almost impossible not to smile and blow raspberries right back at her.

 What starts as a fun and silly game between parent and baby actually sets the foundation for language, social skills and fine motor skills, such as eating and drinking from a cup.
 So pucker up those lips and help your baby begin to experience a whole new world.